mnemnion/JLpeg.jl/docs/src/index.md

 match(xmltag, "<a><b></b></a>")
 ```

-More like it!
-This mechanism allows for a fully declarative PEG grammar which matches
+That's more like it!
+This mechanism allows for a fully declarative PEG grammar which
-valid XML.
-It's also applicable to Python-style indentation, Lua's long strings, and
+matches valid XML.
+It's also applicable to Python-style indentation, Lua's long
-much more.
+strings, and much more.

 `K` has a two-argument form (shown), where the check confirms that the two substrings
 are identical.
 In the three-argument form, a function may be provided, which must